 Second, visit any MVA full-service branch office; no appointment is needed.
 An MVA Driver Licensing Agent (DLA) in the office will:

 - Take your photograph.
-See note about MVA Photo Guidelines;
+See the MVA Photo Guidelines;

 - Review the documents you brought with you;

 - Give you a vision screening or scan your Vision Screening Form (form DL-043A) unless your vision exam results have been submitted electronically by your Authorized Online Vision Certification Provider; and

 - Verify that you meet all eligibility requirements.